Growing an Architect

 As your child’s skill grows at translating the lines around him into a sort of grid within which to operate, he will begin to make better judgments as to distances between the lines and will become better at estimating where the pencil lies when it is not over an intersection.
 Of course, what will actually be happening is that his brain will be developing a skill, really a compensating skill, that it needs because it doesn’t have the advantage of depth perception.

 And what do architects and draftsmen and certain engineers do exactly?
 Well, they spend part of their day translating three dimensions into two when they put their ideas on paper, and they spend another part of their day translating two dimensions into three as they view the work they’ve done, or the work of others.
 Most of us have to be taught how to do this.
-Your child, if he has a convergence problem, has had the advantage of needing to know how to go from 2D to 3D and back in order to function in life.
+Your child, if he has a serious enough convergence problem to have to rely upon only one eye, has had the advantage of needing to know how to go from 2D to 3D and back in order to function in life.
 He’s teaching himself, and his brain is hard at work at the process whenever he’s awake.

 All of this is speculation on my part.
 I’ve never read it anywhere.
 But I do know that a lot of people who struggled with reading ended up in architecture or related fields, and I think that makes perfect sense based on what I’ve said above.
 So, if your child is struggling in school now, and you manage to determine that he has a convergence problem and address it successfully, keep in mind that all that time struggling might not have been wasted after all.
 Your child might have developed a very useful set of life skills that most of us struggle to learn.